ZhanaJikia/invoice-ge-case-study/README.md

 # Invoice.ge — Case Study (Private Code, Sold)

 Invoice.ge is a web app for creating and managing invoices (clients, line items, totals, and invoice statuses).
-This repo is a public case study (core code may be private), focused on architecture + features shipped.
+This repo is a public case study (core code may be private), focused on shipped features + architecture.
+(Now part of TBC Bank)

 ## What I shipped
 - **rs.ge integration**